Blake11/AutoInterface/README.md

 # Not supported yet:
 - docs
 - explicit interface name, namespace
-- explicit ignore some methods
 - nullable parameters
 - probably a bunch more